 Academic life at North Central College is full of challenges, and meeting those challenges should be a student's primary objective.
-The College offers students the support they may need along the way.
-Faculty members are organized in academic departments and four undergraduate college/schools.
-Questions or concerns about a course should first be addressed to the instructor, and then if necessary, to his or her department chair or Academic Dean.
-Additionally, while North Central College encourages students to tutor and assist each other, and provides many opportunities for them to do so, students remain responsible for submitting work that is genuinely theirs.
+The College offers students the support the student may need along the way.
+Faculty members are organized in academic departments and three undergraduate college/schools.
+Questions or concerns about a course should first be addressed to the instructor, and then if necessary, to the instructor's department chair or Academic Dean.
+Additionally, while North Central College encourages students to tutor and assist each other, and provides many opportunities for them to do so, students remain responsible for submitting work that is genuinely the student's.
 True learning cannot be accomplished if one steals the work of others, or dishonestly prepares course work.
-Consequently, the College requires students to adhere to the following policies in order to ensure the honesty and integrity of their academic performance.
+Consequently, the College requires students to adhere to the following policies in order to ensure the honesty and integrity of the student's academic performance.
 Violation of these policies can include, but are not limited to, any of the following situations described below.
 Students found in violation of any part of the policy, written or implied, may be subject to the Student Conduct Process and/or Academic Integrity Process.